Brad Nessler: NFL Network

 In May 2011, Nessler was hired by NFL Network to call its Thursday Night Football telecasts, on which he was teamed with analyst Mike Mayock for an eight-game package.

-He continued to call the game package in 2012 and 2013, expanded to thirteen games, before CBS Sports took over responsibility for the package in the 2014 NFL season.
+In 2012 and 2013, Nessler continued to call the game package, expanded to thirteen games, before CBS Sports took over responsibility for the package in the 2014 NFL season.

 Return to CBS

-CBS Sports announced on May 31, 2016 that Nessler would return to the network to serve as lead play-by-play announcer for SEC college football games beginning in the 2017 season, replacing the outgoing Verne Lundquist.
-He was then reunited with Danielson, who he worked with at ESPN and ABC from 1992–1999.
-Since 2022, the duo are joined weekly by Jenny Dell and former NFL referee Gene Steratore.
-He also provides play-by-play for college basketball for the network, usually teaming with analyst Bill Raftery.
+On May 31, 2016, CBS Sports announced that Nessler would return to the network to serve as lead play-by-play announcer for SEC college football games beginning in the 2017 season, replacing the outgoing Verne Lundquist.
+He was then reunited with Danielson, with whom he had worked at ESPN and ABC from 1992 to 1999.

 Nessler's first SEC game for CBS was Florida at Arkansas on November 5, 2016.
 He assumed duties as CBS' lead college football announcer for the Sun Bowl one month later.

+Since 2022, the Nessler and Danielson duo have been joined weekly by Jenny Dell and former NFL referee Gene Steratore.
+He also provides play-by-play for college basketball for the network, usually teaming with analyst Bill Raftery.

-In 2018 Nessler called his first NCAA March Madness on TBS.
+In 2018, Nessler called his first NCAA March Madness on TBS.

 Personal life

 Nessler is a graduate of Minnesota State University, Mankato.

-He now lives in the Atlanta area with his wife and family.
+Nessler lives in the Atlanta area with his wife and family.